vThis article and video attempts to cover the majority of functionality you get with core TransMagic products, without going too long.

 In a 30-minute video, you can see a quick overview of what is possible with core TransMagic in one sitting, without having to go to multiple pages or videos.
 Many of our customers use TransMagic only for translation and basic repair, but you may have more in your tool box than you suspected.
 This video gives you a glimpse of what is already in your toolbox.
 Please note Tech Docs is covered in this video and is available only in TransMagic EXPERT.

-Differences between core versions and functionality not covered in this video are outlined below.
+Other differences between core versions and functionality not covered in this video are outlined below.